- Advances in rheometrical and rheophysical methods

 This session aims at discussing advances in methods to obtain material functions and correlate these to structural changes.
 Also included in the scope are microrheological methods and methods which combine rheology with space-time resolved structural information (e.g. rheo-SAN(X)S,DWS, DLS, rheo-confocal), non-local rheometry, velocimetry, advances in single molecule methods and, finally, the combination of numerical methods (e.g. FEM, Bayesian inference, coarse-grained simulations) to get better descriptions of material behavior.

-Chairs: Simon Rogers (University of Illinois Urbana-Champaign, USA), Takahashi Tsutomu (Nagaoka University of Technology,Japan)
+Chairs: Simon Rogers (University of Illinois Urbana-Champaign, USA), Takahashi Tsutomu (Nagaoka University of Technology,Japan), Paula Moldenaers (KU Leuven, Belgium)

 - Microfluidics, nanofluidics, thin films and confined flows

-This session aims to contributions about micro-and nanofluidic experiments either in kinematically simple flows for rheometrical purposes, but also using more complex geometries and model porous geometries.
+This session aims to hostcontributions about micro-and nanofluidic experiments in either kinematically simple flows for rheometrical purposes, but also using more complex geometries and model porous geometries.
 The effects of confinement and the link with tribology (or rheo-tribology) are also included in the scope of his session

-Chairs: Curro Gallindo (University of Porto, Portugal), Simon Haward (Okinawa Institute of Science and Technology Graduate University, Japan), Cari Dutcher (University of Minnesota, USA)
+Chairs: Francisco Galindo Rosales (University of Porto, Portugal), Simon Haward (Okinawa Institute of Science and Technology Graduate University, Japan), Cari Dutcher (University of Minnesota, USA)

 - Non-Newtonian Fluid Mechanics